Cornerstone Fellowship

 GENERAL INFORMATION

-GROUND TRANSPORTATION
+GROUND TRAVEL

-- Fellows, Senior Fellows, Baker Fellows, and Supervisors traveling from within 60 miles of New York City, Newark, Philadelphia, Washington, DC, and Baltimore are provided coach bus transportation to the Seminar.
-During registration, participants select their bus options and will receive travel details prior to the seminar.
-If you are within a 60-mile radius of the Baltimore metro area, you will meet at BWI or Rockville, MD and join our charter bus to Capital Camps.
+- Fellows, Senior Fellows, and Supervisors traveling from within 60 miles of New York City, Newark, Philadelphia, Washington, DC, and Baltimore are provided coach bus transportation to the Cornerstone Seminar.
+During registration, participants will select their bus option and will receive detailed travel information prior to the seminar.
+Local transportation from home to the bus pick-up location is the responsibility of each individual participant.

 AIRLINE TRAVEL